-Students report feeling safe at school, supported and connected to their peers, supported by their teachers and able to complete their schoolwork.
+Students report feeling safe at school, supported and connected to their peers.
+Furthermore, students feel supported by their teachers and are getting enough support to complete their schoolwork.

-But, students do feel less connected to their teachers, are experiencing decreased mental health, and report challenges with the academic schedule and workload.
+But, students do feel less connected to their teachers, experiencing decreased mental health, and report challenges with the academic schedule and workload.